cicsdev/cics-java-liberty-restapp/README.md

 ## Deploying

 The sample Java classes are designed to be built into a an WAR file and deployed into a Liberty JVM server using a CICS bundle resource.
+To do this you will need to configure a Liberty JVM server in your CICS region, deploy the WAR archive to zFS, and then install this into CICS using a CICS BUNDLE resource.
+In addition the EDUCHAN COBOL can  be deployed to support the function to call into CICS.

 ### Configuring the Liberty JVM server
 1. Create a Liberty JVM server in your target CICS region